stefanjudis/grunt-photobox/README.md

 A string value that is used to set the template to display your screenshots.
 Possible values:

-- 'default' -> uses css overlay to compare screenshots. use this template, if imageMagick is not installed on your system and canvas is not an option for you.
+- `default` -> uses CSS overlays to compare screenshots.
+Use this template, if ImageMagick is not installed on your system and Canvas is not an option for you.
-- 'canvas'  -> uses canvas to show differences in screenshots.
+- `canvas`  -> uses Canvas to show differences in screenshots.
-- 'magic'   -> uses imageMagick to show the difference of old and new screenshots.
+- `magic`   -> uses ImageMagick to show the difference of old and new screenshots.

 #### options.useImageMagick !deprecated since version 0.6.0
 Type: `Boolean`

 Default value: false

+**NOTE: This option is not supported anymore since version 0.6.0.
+If you want to use ImageMagick set it via `options.template`.**

 Switch on the usage of imageMagick to see the difference of old and new images even clearer.
 **make sure imageMagick and included commands are installed on your system:**